LegendKimo/khaled_Coursera/README.md

-/* My name is kareem khaled , Electrical Engineer */ /* this project is about make some manipulation on the array includes sorting , getting mean , median , maximum and minimum vlues of the set of the array . */
+/* My name is kareem khaled , Electrical Engineer */ /* this project is about make some manipulation on the array includes sorting , getting mean , median , maximum and minimum values of the set of the array . */